crossplane/crossplane/design/design-doc-observe-only-resources.md

   - You have existing infrastructures managed by Terraform, and you want to migrate them gradually to Crossplane.
-  - You have a legacy infrastructure that you want to migrate to Crossplane, but you want to test the managed resources before taking ownership of the underlying resources.
+  - You have a legacy infrastructure that you want to migrate to Crossplane, but you want to experiment the managed resources before taking ownership of the underlying resources.
-  - For an existing resource, you don’t want to give some initial configuration that might override the actual configuration.
+  - For an existing resource, you don’t want to provide full configuration spec that might override the actual configuration.
 You want to late-initialize all fields, including the ones that would be required otherwise.
 - Only observing some fields after the initial creation
   - You want to create an EKS Node Group with a scaling configuration where you configured an initial desired size.
-After the creation, you want to ignore changes in the size which is now being controlled by the cluster autoscaler.
+After the creation, you want to only observe changes in the size which is now being controlled by the cluster autoscaler.

 Currently, Crossplane does not have a built-in way of observing resources without taking ownership of them.
 There are two workarounds used by the